ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 ### Using Service IDs

-Because {{site.data.keyword.databases-for-mongodb}} is an IAM service, you can use [Service IDs](/docs/iam?topic=iam-serviceids) to manage access to this service.
-For example, by using an IAM-managed Service ID, that user gets a PostgreSQL user and connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
+Because {{site.data.keyword.databases-for-mongodb}} is an IAM service, you can use [Service IDs](/docs/iam?topic=iam-serviceids) to manage access to your deployment.
+For example, by using an IAM-managed Service ID, that user gets a MongoDB user, a connection string in _Service Credentials_, and has API key access to the {{site.data.keyword.cloud_notm}} Databases API.
 If you have a Service ID, enter its information under _Select Service ID_.

 ## Getting Credentials and Connection Strings from the command-line